The Record of a Fallen Vampire

-The Record of a Fallen Vampire (ヴァンパイア十字界, Vanpaia Jūji-Kai) is a Japanese manga written by Kyo Shirodaira and illustrated by Yuri Kimura.
+The Record of a Fallen Vampire (ヴァンパイア十字界, Vanpaia Jūji-Kai) is a Japanese manga series written by Kyo Shirodaira and illustrated by Yuri Kimura.
 The story centers around Strauss (a vampire king) and follows his search for his queen who has been sealed away by humans unable to defeat her thousands of years ago.
 As this takes him to his set-aside Kingdom of the Night where he encounters dhampirs (half human, half vampire), and humans out to stop the reuniting of the King and Queen at any means possible.

-The story was serialized in Monthly Shōnen Gangan and has been collected into nine tankōbon published by Square Enix.
-VIZ Media released The Record of a Fallen Vampire from May 13, 2008, to May 4, 2010.
+The series was serialized in the magazine Monthly Shōnen Gangan from 2003 to 2007 and collected into nine tankōbon volumes by Square Enix.
+It was licensed in English by Viz Media, which released the volumes from May 2008 and May 2010.
+A sequel manga titled Vampire Jūji-Kai: Inu ni wa Inu no Uta is set to begin serialization in Monthly Shōnen Gangan in October 2026.

 Plot

-Having cast aside his Kingdom of the Night a thousand years ago, the vampire king Strauss wanders the lands in search of the place where his queen was sealed.
-Dogged by the dhampires who are out to kill him, Strauss is fighting against time as he must continuously face humanity's curse, the Black Swan.

-Initially, the story focuses on introducing Strauss and his quest for the seal, while fighting against the Black Swan and the dhampires.
-The main plot, which gradually emerges after volume two, revolves around repelling an alien invasion.
-The humans plan to use Strauss' powers and Adelheid's powers to repel the invaders before having the Black Swan finally dispose of them.

-Bridget, Strauss, and Adelheid use flashbacks to convey their perspective on the events a thousand years ago.
-The writer, Kyo Shirodaira, indicates that this method of deriving different truths from the same set of facts was inspired by Christianna Brand's storytelling techniques.
+The story follows Strauss, a former vampire king, as he searches for his queen Adelheid, who was sealed away one thousand years earlier.
+His quest draws the attention of dhampirs, humans, and the supernatural force known as the Black Swan.